etceterum/payments_exercise/README.md

 I tried to focus on the objective stated above and not fix the code that pre-existed (e.g., I did not add any validations to the Loan class and didn't add any tests for that class).
 Instead, in places where I saw an opportunity for improvement, I'd add a comment documenting such opportunity.
 If fixing the existing code was a hidden objective, please let me know and I will fill that gap.

+Perhaps, I oversimplified the problem, but I made an assumption that the "created_at" timestamp on Payment model represents the date of payment.
+If this assumption is incorrect, it'd be trivial to add an explicitly managed separate timestamp to the Payment model.

 ## Usage Examples

 Create Payment